serendeepia/serendeepia.github.io/team.md

 ## Raúl

-I'm a cognitive scientist, with a strong focus on Artificial Intelligence, Psychology and Neuroscience, but also interested in Philosophy of Mind, Linguistics and Anthropology.
+Cognitive scientist, with a strong focus on Artificial Intelligence, Psychology and Neuroscience, but also interested in Philosophy of Mind, Linguistics and Anthropology.

-I'm also a computer scientist interested in robotics, big data, data science, analytics, machine learning, deep learning, cognitive computing, and of course machine consciousness.
+Raúl holds a PhD in Artficial Intelligence, BSc in Computer Science, BSc in Psychology and an MBA.
+He is the author of multiple international papers on Machine Consciousness and Cognitive Robotics and he is a regular collaborator in several AI research and science outreach projects.
+His main research focus is on the practical application of artificial cognitive systems to the rehabilitation and extension of human mind abilities.

 <div style="clear:both;"></div>